rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

-The last part you have added would be essentially your writing operation to a data source (e.g. database).
-In this case, you have only updated the sample data.

-That's it for the first mutation.
-You can try it right now in GraphQL Playground.
-Next, you are going to implement the mutation for deleting a message.
+The last part is essentially your writing operation to a data source.
+In this case, you have only updated the sample data, but it it would most likey be a database in practical use.
+Next, implement the mutation for deleting messages:

 {{< highlight javascript "hl_lines=13" >}}
 const schema = gql`